 A clinical evaluation plan is a detailed document that outlines the systematic approach and strategy for evaluating the clinical performance and safety of a medical device.
 It serves as a roadmap for conducting clinical evaluations throughout the device’s lifecycle, from initial development to post-market surveillance.

 The clinical evaluation is an essential part of the regulatory submission process, providing evidence to demonstrate the device’s safety, performance, and compliance with regulatory requirements.
 The purpose of a clinical evaluation plan is to gather and assess clinical data to support the device’s safety and efficacy claims.
 It involves a comprehensive analysis of existing scientific literature search protocols, clinical investigations, post-market surveillance data, and other relevant sources of clinical evidence.
 The clinical evaluation plan helps establish the scientific validity, clinical performance, and risk-benefit profile of the medical device.

-To develop the scope of the clinical evaluation to be conducted on the medical device, as well as to plan a sound method for identifying, collecting, and analyzing clinical data with the proper schedule and clinical evaluation team.
+To develop the scope of the medical device clinical evaluation to be conducted, as well as to plan a sound method for identifying, collecting, and analyzing clinical data with the proper schedule and clinical evaluation team.